Tuning without Peeking: Provable Generalization Bounds and Robust LLM Post-Training: Theoretical analysis

 \subsection{Overfitting bounds}

-Retrofitting on a small budget raises the question of whether the updated model still generalizes or merely overfits the few examples used for post-training.
-We address this by bounding the generalization gap -- that is, the difference between empirical and true loss -- in terms of the variability of the algorithm’s internal state.
+In this section, we address generalization by bounding the gap between empirical and true loss in terms of the variability of the algorithm’s internal state.
 Notably, these bounds are governed by the optimization path, with no dependence on the number of model parameters optimized during the retrofitting process.